dsbowen/hemlock/docs_md/tutorial/deploy.md

 $ hlk deploy
 ```

-You'll probably be prompted for your github username and password.
-Then, you'll be redirected to a page on the heroku website.
+You'll be redirected to a page on the heroku website.
 If this is your first time deploying an app, heroku will prompt you to connect to your github account.

 Once you're on the heroku page, make the following modifications to your application configuration:

 1. Enter a name for your application.
 2. Set your `PASSWORD`.
-This password protects your data.
+You will need to enter this password to log in to the researcher dashboard to access your data.
 3. Set your `URL_ROOT`.
 For example, if your project is named `my-first-project235`, your `URL_ROOT` would be `https://my-first-project235.herokuapp.com`.
 This tells the debugger where to look for your app.

 Click 'Deploy app' and watch the magic happen.
 In 2-3 minutes, your survey will be online.